library(tidyverse)

 Priors

-Let \(\pi\) be the proportion of correct answers you guess right in the CNN vs the Onion quiz.
-Keeping that number in mind, let’s explore in the table below, three different priors from three different people \(\pi\)
+Let \(\pi\) be the proportion of correct answers a person guesses right in the CNN vs the Onion quiz.
+Keeping that number in mind, let’s explore in the table below, three different priors for \(\pi\)

 ---|---|---|